JSWallacsGroup193/SaaS-pre-ui/docs/ADMIN_DASHBOARD_PLAN.md

 - **Churn Rate**: Percentage of customers who stop doing business
 - **Conversion Rate**: Percentage of leads that become customers
 - **Utilization Rate**: Percentage of available time that is productively used
+- **Zero Dollar Work Order**: A work order with no billable revenue ($0), including warranty work, goodwill service, callbacks, diagnostics, or training
+- **Call Back**: A return visit required to address an issue from a previous work order, either the same problem, a related issue, or parts failure
+- **First-Time Fix Rate**: Percentage of work orders completed successfully on the first visit (inverse of callback rate)
+- **Billable vs Non-Billable**: Classification of work orders based on whether they generate revenue or not

 ### B. Sample Data for Testing
 Use the following sample data ranges for realistic testing: